turboapps/docs/building/working_with_turbo_studio/k-troubleshooting.md

 pid:1240, tid:5416, tick:0x1757B5, lvl:LOG, func:NtQueryValueKey, status:0xC0000034, name:"InprocServer32", class:0x2, length:0x90, resultlength:0x0, handle:0x79E, path:"\Registry\Machine\Software\Classes\CLSID\{4B429D05-8931-11D2-A213-0008C71AB540}\InprocServer32"
 ```

-The fields of the log entry are:
+The fields of the log entry are:<br>
-<b>pid</b> - The ID of the process that generated the log entry.
+<b>pid</b> - The ID of the process that generated the log entry.<br>
-<b>tid</b> - The ID of the thread that generated the log entry.
+<b>tid</b> - The ID of the thread that generated the log entry.<br>
 <b>tick</b> - The tick count when the log entry was written.
-Tick count is the number of elapsed milliseconds since the machine was started.
+Tick count is the number of elapsed milliseconds since the machine was started.<br>
 <b>lvl</b> - The severity of the log entry.
 Possible values include "OK", "LOG", "WRN", and "ERR".
 "OK" indicates the entry was a success case.
 "LOG" indicates that the function failed or was other informative non-function call log entry.
 "WRN" indicates that something failed unexpectedly and may suggest a problem.
 "ERR" indicates that something failed unexpectedly and is likely a problem.
-Note that not all "LOG" entries are ignorable and every "ERR" entry is a problem, any log entry requires analysis based on the context of the call.
+Note that not all "LOG" entries are ignorable and every "ERR" entry is a problem, any log entry requires analysis based on the context of the call.<br>
 <b>func</b> - The function where the log entry was written from.
-Most often these will be Windows APIs that have entries in [Microsoft Docs](https://docs.microsoft.com) or [Microsoft Developer Network](https://msdn.microsoft.com) that can give more context about the parameters in the log entry.
+Most often these will be Windows APIs that have entries in [Microsoft Docs](https://docs.microsoft.com) or [Microsoft Developer Network](https://msdn.microsoft.com) that can give more context about the parameters in the log entry.<br>
 <b>status</b> - The NTSTATUS code that is returned from the function.
 See [NTSTATUS Values](https://msdn.microsoft.com/en-us/library/cc704588.aspx) for a list of values.
 In this case we see 0xC0000034 which is for STATUS_OBJECT_NAME_NOT_FOUND.
 Not all functions return NTSTATUS codes.
 Some may have "gle" which is the system error code returned from GetLastError.
 See [System Error Codes](https://docs.microsoft.com/en-us/windows/desktop/debug/system-error-codes) for a list of values.
 Other functions have "hr" which is for an HRESULT code.
 HRESULT values are usually very context specific so no single resource catalogs their values.
 A quick web search will often find their meaning.

 After the return value, the log entry will show the list of parameters that were passed to the function.
 This will depend on the function being called and is where checking the Microsoft documentation can be helpful.